Smothered Pork Chops with Vegetables is an easy, delicious comfort dish with pork chops, carrots, and kale smothered in a creamy sauce.

-This Smothered Pork Chops Recipe is a hearty midwestern comfort dish.
+Smothered Pork Chops with vegetables is a hearty midwestern comfort dish.
 It’s layered with vegetables and meaty pork chops smothered in a creamy sauce and cheese.
 This is definitely a stick-to-your-ribs kind of dish, but it’s got plenty of carrots and kale that balance it out.
 The pork chops are left whole so that you get an entire portion dripping in goodness.
 This is really great for those that prefer to be able to cut their meat, vs. scoop it.

 THIS SMOTHERED PORK CHOPS RECIPE IS FAMILY COMFORT